kingcu/blog.ridewithgps.com/_posts/2013-01-29-Site-Widget.markdown

 layout: post
 title: "Site Feature: Activity Widget"
 ---
 This week we our proud to release an all new Ride With GPS feature, which is the <a href="http://ridewithgps.com/widgets/new?utm_source=Blog&utm_medium=WidgetPost&utm_campaign=WidgetPost">Activity Widget</a>.
 Members can now embed this widget to display their latest activity for their personal account or for a group they are part of.
-The Activity Widget is customizable, and provides multip options for how much data is displayed.
+The Activity Widget is customizable, and provides multiple options for how much data is displayed.

 How to setup your <a href="http://ridewithgps.com/widgets/new?utm_source=Blog&utm_medium=WidgetPost&utm_campaign=WidgetPost">Activity Widget</a>: